Poll: Half Of Republican Voters Approve Of Mob Storming Capitol, Blame Joe Biden For Riots

 In the survey, 35 percent of Republicans said that President-elect Joe Biden is "a great deal to blame" for what happened, while another 17 percent said that the Democrat is "somewhat to blame" for what is being described as an insurrection.

 Politicians, commentators and news organizations have used different terms to describe the violent group of Trump supporters that shook the nation on Wednesday.
-Some called them “extremists” and “domestic terrorists,” while others used terms such as “criminals” and “looters.”
-Some on the right described them as “patriots,” however.
+Some called them "extremists" and "domestic terrorists," while others used terms such as "criminals" and "looters."
+However, some on the right described them as "patriots."

 In the poll, Republicans were most likely to describe these individuals as "patriots," echoing the president's daughter and adviser, Ivanka Trump, who used the term in a tweet that has since been deleted.